awsdocs/aws-glue-developer-guide/doc_source/console-jobs.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/glue/latest/dg/console-jobs.html)

 **Note**
 The job assumes the permissions of the **IAM role** that you specify when you create it\.
 This IAM role must have permission to extract data from your data store and write to your target\.
 The AWS Glue console only lists IAM roles that have attached a trust policy for the AWS Glue principal service\.
-For more information about providing roles for AWS Glue, see [Using Identity\-Based Policies \(IAM Policies\)](using-identity-based-policies.md)\.
+For more information about providing roles for AWS Glue, see [Identity\-Based Policies](using-identity-based-policies.md)\.

 **Important**
 Check [Troubleshooting Errors in AWS Glue](glue-troubleshooting-errors.md) for known problems when a job runs\.